warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 ## Forthcoming

-23 January 2020, Thursday, at 3PM, James Walsh.

-The paper/topic: The Conjugate Gradient Method.

-Note: This talk is at Jack Good Meeting Room on the first floor.

-***

-30 January 2020, Thursday, at 3PM, [Andreas Grammenos](https://www.turing.ac.uk/people/doctoral-students/andreas-grammenos).
+30 January 2020, Thursday, at 3PM, TBA

-The paper/topic: Federated Principal Component Analysis
+The paper/topic: TBA

 ***